How to deal with the death of a pet

 Health risks

 Financial stress shouldn't be underestimated.
 In itself, stress can have a massive impact on our day-to-day lives and reduce our quality of life.
-There is also evidence that long-term, unmanaged stress can help to develop or worsen several mental and physical health conditions, including:
+Long-term, unmanaged stress can help to develop or worsen several mental and physical health conditions, including:

 Stress management